Some links in this article are affiliate links, which means I earn from qualifying purchases.

 High top shoes make great lifting shoes because most types are flat-soled, which means you have direct force transfer through the floor when you’re lifting heavy.
 In addition, any exercise that requires ankle stability, such as sumo deadlifts, squats, or lunges, will be best supported by high top shoes.

 So what is the best high top lifting shoe?
-The NoBull High Top Trainers is my top pick for the best high top lifting shoe (click for today’s price on Amazon).
+The NoBull High Top Trainers is my top pick for the best high top lifting shoe (click for today’s price on Rogue Fitness).
 It is built with proprietary SuperFabric technology, which offers a breathable, lightweight, and waterproof outer-sole.
 It’s also abrasion-proof, meaning the shoe is highly durable and can withstand extreme wear and tear.
 Lastly, I found the NoBull High Top Trainer to be extremely comfortable to wear both in the gym and on an everyday basis.

 If you want to know more about the best high top lifting shoes and how to pick the ideal one for your needs, keep on reading!

 12 High Top Lifting Shoes: Which Are The Best On The Market?

 I looked at 12 high top training shoes, most of which I either tested extensively over multiple training sessions, or at the bare minimum, worn for at least one workout.
 Some of the shoes I couldn’t get my hands on but I talked with owners of the shoes who are also avid lifters, and they gave me a full list of pros and cons on each shoe.

 The 12 best high top lifting shoes are:

 - NoBull High Top Trainers – Best Overall High Top Lifting Shoes